ampproject/amp.dev/content/docs/tutorials/add_advanced/adding_components.md

 ## Monetize with ads

 Ads in AMP are constructed by using the [amp-ad](/docs/reference/components/amp-ad.html) component.
-The `amp-ad` component allows you to can configure ads in several ways, such as the width, height and layout mode.
+The `amp-ad` component allows you to configure ads in several ways, such as the width, height and layout mode.
 However, many ad platforms require additional configuration, such as the account ID for the ad network, which ad should be served, or options for targeting the advertising.
 These options are easily specified in the `amp-ad` component by using HTML attributes.

 Take a look at this example of a **DoubleClick** ad: